 “I’m going to be a nurse!”
 I told my mother.
 She was often sick and I had to take care of her.
-I knew I wanted to be a nurse, although my mother discourage me because she knew I was not doing it for me, but because I had plan my future for her.
-Everyday school was my world.
+I knew I wanted to be a nurse, although my mother discourages me because she knew I was not doing it for me, but because I had planned my future for her.
+An everyday school was my world.
 I loved school so much, that missing a day of school; I would feel like I missed a year of school.
 Even when I was super sick, I would lie to my mother, and still go to school, acting as if I was tough.
-This shows how much I love to learn and how much I wanted school.
+This shows how much I love to learn and how much I wanted to go to school.
 My mother always tells me this story because she knew I put my education first.

 College, on the other hand, transformed my life into something else.
 My passion for international relations grew and I decided to study the relationships between East Asia and the US, and understand politics and why culture matters, why business matter and why study at all.

 My life is always transforming and each year I reflect back to how much I have grown, learn, and how much further I can go.
 I wanted to be a nurse, but with time, exploration, and experience, I wanted to be something else.

 “A person can transform, a situation can transform, even the planet can transform.
 Never lose hope.
 Under the proper conditions of love, faith, and belief, transformation is quite possible.”
 Facebook